armorasha/Laravel8-Docker-Template/README.md

 Breeze auth scaffolding at http://localhost/login and so on.\
 phpMyAdmin at http://localhost:8080/ \
 Composer 2 included. \
+This template was built and tested in WSL2 environment, while Chrome browser was running in Windows10 to visit the application.\
 **For dev use only.**

 ## Setup instructions